 Therefore, this approach can be considered as a very simplified event-sourcing system.
 You need a list of integration-events with their current state (ready to publish vs. published), but you only need to implement it for the integration events.
 In this case, you don't need to store all your domain data as events in the transactional database as you would in a full event sourcing system.

-Implementing resilient event publish through the event bus TBD SECTION IN DRAFT To be written when this implementation is made at eShopOnContainers http://soapatterns.org/design_patterns/event_driven_messaging
+Implementing resilient event publish through the event bus To be written when this implementation is made at eShopOnContainers http://soapatterns.org/design_patterns/event_driven_messaging

-References - Publish/subscribe, eventual consistency and Event Sourcing http://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html
+References - Publish/subscribe, eventual consistency and Event Sourcing

 Event Driven Messaging

 Publish/Subscribe channel